 Prices for oil and natural gas are subject to large fluctuations in response to relatively minor changes in the supply of and demand for oil and natural gas, market uncertainty, and a variety of other economic factors that are beyond our control.
 Crude oil prices declined significantly in the second half of 2014, and were negatively affected by a combination of factors, including weakening demand in Europe and Asia, increased production in the United States, and the decision in late November by the Organization of Petroleum Exporting Countries to keep production levels unchanged.
 Additionally, stronger economic performance in the United States has led to a strengthening in the U.S. dollar relative to most other currencies, contributing further to the fall in the U.S. dollar value of oil.
 Downward pressure on commodity prices has continued in early 2015 and could continue for the foreseeable future.
 We anticipate 2015 will be a challenging year for us, as our customers continue to make downward revisions to their operating budgets.
 Therefore, we expect a drop-off in activity coupled with pricing pressures, and corresponding reductions in revenue and operating margins in 2015.
-For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Environment and Results of Operations."
+For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Any prolonged reduction in oil and natural gas prices will depress the immediate levels of exploration, development, and production activity which could have a material adverse effect on our business, consolidated results of operations, and consolidated financial condition.
 Additionally, a prolonged reduction in oil and natural gas prices may require us to record asset impairments, including an impairment of the carrying value of our goodwill.
 Such a potential impairment charge could have a material adverse impact on our operating results.
-Even the perception of longer-term lower oil and natural gas prices by oil and natural gas companies can similarly reduce or defer major expenditures given the long-term nature of many large-scale development projects.
-Factors affecting the prices of oil and natural gas include:
+Even the perception of longer-term lower oil and natural gas prices by oil and natural gas companies can similarly reduce or defer major expenditures given the long-term nature of many large-